Why It Matters

 What Happened

-For budget-conscious Idahoans, the best deals as of this week were found at a Phillips 66 station in Idaho Falls at $4.29 per gallon, a Texaco in Ammon at $4.35, and Walmart on 12th Avenue in Nampa, Sam’s Club in Idaho Falls, and Kelly Oil in Buhl — all at $4.39 per gallon.
+The lowest gas prices in Idaho can be found at a Phillips 66 station in Idaho Falls at $4.29 per gallon, a Texaco in Ammon at $4.35, and several locations including Walmart in Nampa and Sam’s Club in Idaho Falls at $4.39.

 By the Numbers